 Eye Movement Desensitization and Reprocessing (EMDR) is a method of psychotherapy that has been extensively researched and proven effective for the treatment of trauma.
 EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.
-To date, EMDR has helped an estimated two million people of all ages relieve many types of psychological stress.
+To date, EMDR has helped more than two million people of all ages relieve many types of psychological stress.

 EMDR seems to have a direct effect on the way that the brain processes information.
 Normal information processing is resumed, so following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
-You still remember what happened, but it is less upsetting.
+The individual might still remember what happened, but the memory is much less upsetting.
 Many types of therapy have similar goals.
 However, EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
-Therefore, EMDR can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.
+Therefore, EMDR can be thought of as a physiologically-based therapy that helps a person process disturbing material in a new and less distressing way.

 What kind of problems can EMDR treat?

-Scientific research has established EMDR as effective for post traumatic stress.
-However, clinicians also have reported success using EMDR in treatment of the following conditions:
+Scientific research has established EMDR as effective for post-traumatic stress.
+However, clinicians have also reported success using EMDR in treating the following conditions: